-Today, with the advent of medical sciences, there are several treatments available for congestive heart failure.
+Today, with the advent of medical sciences, there are several treatments available for congestive heart failure at the best heart hospital in Delhi.
 The goal of treating a congestive heart failure is to make the heart beat more efficiently.
 A combination of medications is usually used to treat a congestive heart failure treatment.

 Congestive Heart Failure is treated with medications such as diuretics to remove the excess fluid.
 ACE inhibitors are used to open blood vessels and reduce blood pressure.
 Medications are also used to reduce sodium and water retention in the heart which helps the organ pump blood more effectively.
 Some beta-blockers are used to slow down the heart rate and reduce the workload.

 One of the primary changes is done to the lifestyle to control congestive heart failure from going to the next stage.
 Gentle but regular physical activity is advised.
 Patient must stop smoking and adhere to a low-salt and low-fat diet.
 Restriction on alcohol is also implemented.

 In some cases, with advanced congestive heart failure, medicines and lifestyle changes are not enough.
 Medical procedures are often recommended in such cases: